-After completing a felony sentence, the person ends up with a criminal record, which can have long-lasting effects on a person’s future, impacting employment, housing, and civil rights.
+After completing a felony sentence, the person ends up with a criminal record, which can have long-lasting effects on a person’s future, impacting employment, immigration status, housing, and civil rights.
 These secondary effects are often referred to as “collateral consequences.”

 Felony record.
 State law often restricts persons convicted of certain crimes from working in particular professions or obtaining a professional license, like a general contractor or cosmetology license.
 A felony conviction can affect housing options as well—sometimes making an individual (and family) no longer eligible for federal housing.
 Those convicted of sexual offenses can face severe restrictions on where they may live and usually must register as a sex offender in each place they live or visit.
 Some states restrict the civil rights of felons by barring them from voting, serving on juries, or possessing firearms.
 A felony conviction can also have immigration consequences, affecting a person’s legal status in the country and ability to remain in the United States.

 Expungement.
 A state’s expungement laws might help lessen the negative impact of a criminal record.
 Expungement laws allow a former offender to petition (apply) to seal or hide a criminal record from public view.
 Generally, a person must complete the felony sentence and remain crime-free for a period of time before seeking an expungement.
 Check out this article for more information, “When Can I Get My Criminal Record Expunged?”